Beliavsky/Fortran-code-on-GitHub/README.md

 [atmos](https://github.com/VirtualPlanetaryLaboratory/atmos): package containing two atmospheric models, along with scripts to couple them together, from VirtualPlanetaryLaboratory

 [Catchment-based Macro-scale Floodplain (CaMa-Flood)](https://github.com/global-hydrodynamics/CaMa-Flood_v4): simulates the hydrodynamics in continental-scale rivers, from global-hydrodynamic.
 The entire river networks of the world are discretized to the hydrological units named unit-catchments for achieving efficient flow computation at the global scale.

+[CE-QUAL-W2](https://github.com/EnvironmentalSystems/CE-QUAL-W2): two‐dimensional (2D), longitudinal/vertical, hydrodynamic water quality (WQ) model, by TSteissberg and hsteissberg.
+Because the model assumes lateral homogeneity, it is especially suited for relatively long and narrow waterbodies exhibiting longitudinal and vertical water quality gradients.

 [Community Data Models for Earth Prediction Systems (CDEPS)](https://github.com/ESCOMP/CDEPS): NUOPC-compliant data components along with ESMF-based share code that enables new capabilities in selectively removing feedbacks in coupled model systems